 Juror, verdict form, racial prejudice, cognitive bias, heuristics, jury decisionmaking, criminal procedure, special verdict, jury confusion, criminal justice, criminal procedure, special questions

-Hintz, Charles E., "Fair Questions: A Call and Proposal for Using General Verdicts with Special Interrogatories to Prevent Biased and Unjust Convictions" (2021).
+Hintz, Charles Eric, "Fair Questions: A Call and Proposal for Using General Verdicts with Special Interrogatories to Prevent Biased and Unjust Convictions" (2021).
 Faculty Scholarship at Penn Law.
 2274.

 Courts Commons, Criminal Law Commons, Criminal Procedure Commons, Criminology and Criminal Justice Commons, Law and Psychology Commons, Law and Race Commons, Law and Society Commons, Public Law and Legal Theory Commons